roseengineering/rffilter/README.md

   --qo QO               normalized Qo of resonators, used if Qu, frequency,
                         and BW not set (default: None) --shape-factor SHAPE_FACTOR
-                        offset in BW/2 units from the series resonant frequency of crystal USB filter (default: None)
+                        multiples of half bandwidth (BW/2) from series resonance for a USB crystal filter (default: None)
 ```